informalsystems/hermes/guide/src/documentation/telemetry/operators.md

 ## Table of Contents

-Hermes metrics are designed to be able to answer four basic questions:
+Hermes' metrics are designed to be able to answer four basic questions:

 1. Is Hermes active (i.e., *submitting* any transactions to any network)?
 2. Are Hermes transactions successful (i.e., *confirmed* and included in the network)?
 3. What is the overall IBC status of each network?
-4. How efficient and how secure is the IBC status on each network?
+4. How efficient, and how secure is the IBC status on each network?

-For each of this question, there is a dedicated sub-section:
+For each of this question, there is a dedicated subsection:

 <!-- toc -->

 ## Is Hermes active?

-By _active_ we mean specifically: is Hermes *submitting* any transactions to any network?
+By _active_, we mean specifically: is Hermes *submitting* any transactions to any network?
 The metrics in the table below are design to answer this question on multiple dimensions.

 | Name                       | Description                                                                                                                                                                 | OpenTelemetry type  | Configuration Dependencies |